 There’s much more to the Chihuahua’s history than most people know.
 And unlike some dogs, it’s not as obvious as black and white.
 That said, let’s look into the Chihuahua’s complex origins and discover the true reasons why these dogs were bred.

 - The Chihuahua Origins

 The Chihuahua Origins

 For hundreds of years, we believed Chihuahuas originated from an ancient civilization of Mexico.
-Though this is all true, past researchers have claimed that the ancestors of the Chihuahua actually originated from Asia.
+Though this is all true, past researchers have claimed that the ancestors of the Chihuahua may have originated from Asia.
 And to be specific, roots from China.

-It’s certainly a controversial claim, considering how iconic and significant the Chihuahua is to Mexican culture.
-They may not be the national dog of Mexico (the Xoloitzcuintli is), but they might as well be.
+It’s certainly a controversial claim, considering how iconic and significant the Chihuahua is to the culture of Mexico.
+They may not be the national dog of Mexico (rather, the Xoloitzcuintli is), though they might as well be.

-But despite these recent claims, we can safely say that the modern iteration of the Chihuahua was developed in Mexico.
+But despite these recent claims of the breed, we can (most likely) safely say that the modern iteration of he Chihuahua was developed in Mexico.
 That’s because they were bred from the ancient Mexican dog, called the Techichi.

 Bred From the Ancient Techichi

-What’s interesting about the Techichi is that they’re mute dogs.
-In other words, they didn’t bark.
+What’s interesting is that the Techichi was believed to be mute dogs.
+In other words, they did not bark.
 And it’s uncertain if they actually knew how to bark.
-But considering how Chihuahuas are notorious barkers, it’s a bit hard to imagine they were derived from these mute dogs.
+Considering how Chihuahuas are notorious barkers, it’s a bit hard to imagine they came from these bark-less dogs.